ddodogames/dodo-bot-site/src/content/docs/home/nodejs.md

 | **v20** | ✅ | None |
 | **v21** | ✅ | None |

-Please note that starting from 2.1.0, you can only use node.js v20 to installing the bot.
+Please note that starting from 2.1.0, you can only use node.js v20 and later to installing the bot.
 There's still a available build of 2.0.0 under ES release types but you will be missing out on many improvements since it's frozen on old stuff compared to the latest one seen in 2.1.0 and later.

 # I can run Dodo-Bot on any os?
 This depends on which OSes are supported by Node.js.
 Let's first show the examples: